-Immigration Service Delivery, "Information on Temporary Protection for People fleeing the conflict in Ukraine", 23 December 2022, available at: https://bit.ly/458iS5E.
-Immigration Service Delivery, 'FAQ's - For Ukraine Nationals and Residents of Ukraine', 23 December 2022, available at: https://bit.ly/3hMbVzK.
-D. Guarantees for vulnerable groups There is no specific identification mechanism in place providing for the identification of individuals entitled to temporary protection who require specific procedural guarantees.
-All individuals are met by an immigration officer upon arrival at the relevant point of entry and will be assisted by an interpreter and an IOM representative.39 Where an applicant is identified as an unaccompanied minor, they will be met by a representative of TUSLA and taken into the care of the State.40 The Health Service Executive (HSE) are also present at the Citywest Transfer Hub in order to conduct health screenings in respect of persons arriving from Ukraine.
-Applicants requiring further medical attention or assessment will be sign posted to relevant services.41 In relation to mental health support, at the onset of the conflict, the Ukrainian community in Ireland created a list of Ukrainian-speaking psychotherapists from Kyiv Gestalt University who are providing free counselling to those impacted by the conflict.42 Additionally, the 'Call Tanya Helpline' was established on 17 April 2023, by the migrant-led organisation, Together Razeem, in order to provide confidential psychosocial support to Ukrainians in Ireland who are experiencing distress due to displacement and the ongoing conflict in Ukraine.
-Trained call ambassadors are available on Mondays, Tuesdays, and Wednesdays from 9:00 to 11:00 and from 15:00 to 18:00 to provide psycho-social support in Ukrainian and Russian.43 Counselling and Psychotherapy is provided free of charge to displaced Ukrainians by MyMind.
-Counselling is provided through Ukrainian and Russian speaking counsellors and psychologists and supported by the Health Service Executive.
-44 Specialised treatment and psychosocial support for torture survivors is mainly provided by SPIRASI, which receives some funding from the Health Service Executive.
-Organisations such as Aware and the Irish Red Cross also have resources and psychological supports available to Ukrainians living in Ireland.45 Turn2me, a national mental health charity, is offering all Ukrainians staying in Ireland up to 6 free one-to-one counselling sessions.
+42 ibid.
+For further information regarding the care system, please see: ECRE and Irish Refugee Council, 'Country Report - Republic of Ireland', available: here.
+The Health Service Executive (HSE) are also present at the Citywest Transfer Hub in order to conduct health screenings in respect of persons arriving from Ukraine.
+Applicants requiring further medical attention or assessment will be sign posted to relevant services.43 In relation to mental health support, at the onset of the conflict, the Ukrainian community in Ireland created a list of Ukrainian-speaking psychotherapists from Kyiv Gestalt University who are providing free counselling to those impacted by the conflict.44 Additionally, the 'Call Tanya Helpline' was established on 17 April 2023, by the migrant-led organisation, Together Razeem, in order to provide confidential psychosocial support to Ukrainians in Ireland who are experiencing distress due to displacement and the ongoing conflict in Ukraine.
+Trained call ambassadors are available on Mondays, Tuesdays, and Wednesdays from 9:00 to 11:00 and from 15:00 to 18:00 to provide psycho-social support in Ukrainian and Russian.45 Counselling and Psychotherapy is provided free of charge to displaced Ukrainians by MyMind.
+Counselling is provided through Ukrainian and Russian speaking counsellors and psychologists and supported by the Health Service Executive.46 Specialised treatment and psychosocial support for torture survivors is mainly provided by SPIRASI, which receives some funding from the Health Service Executive.
+Organisations such as Aware and the Irish Red Cross also have resources and psychological support available to Ukrainians living in Ireland.47 Turn2me, a national mental health charity, is offering all Ukrainians staying in Ireland up to 6 free one-toone counselling sessions.
 The charity is also offering free online support groups for Ukrainians.
-The initiative is funded by a grant from the Community Foundation Ireland, as part of the Ireland for Ukraine project.
-Sessions are conducted by a mental health professional, in English.
+The initiative is funded by a grant from the Community Foundation Ireland, as part of the Ireland for Ukraine project.48 Sessions are conducted by a mental health professional, in English.
 Ukrainians will be connected to psychotherapists who have experience working with clients who have been through a traumatic event.
 Finally, the National Psychological Association of Ukraine (NPA) has set up a toll-free Irish helpline number to support Ukrainians in need of psychological support, The helpline operates from 10:00am-20:00pm daily and all psychologists are provided with specialist training.
-The helpline is supported by the UN, the EU, and the governments of Denmark and Canada.47 39 Information provided by Irish Refugee Council's Ukraine Support Team, May 2023.
+The helpline is supported by the UN, the EU, and the governments of Denmark and Canada.49 43 ibid.